November 2012 ~ New York & Bermuda

 The girls don't know the parents have been plotting.

 We got the girls up and going in decent time and enjoyed a brekkie of muffins, fruit and yogurt.
-Nika is just reveling in the hotel lifestyle.
+Sara is just reveling in the hotel lifestyle.
 The disposable cups, the ice bin, the free towels, the little table and chairs.
 Going to miss that girl.

 We finally got out the door and in the van about 10:30a.
 Parking in downtown D.C. is insane.
 We finally found a place for a few minutes and got everyone dropped off.
 I returned the van to our free parking under the hotel and took the subway back to the city center.
 I found the gang at the Air and Space Museum.
 There were attractions left and right; I could have spent several days there, but instead had more fun catching up with Chris about all things boats and cruising the Potomac River.